The module is designed to support GPs and other healthcare professionals in improving their knowledge and understanding of primary bone cancer.

 - a demonstration of the best methods of diagnosis to identify this cancer early

-An update on our GP e-learning module in 2016
+An update on our GP e-learning module: March 2017

-- Our GP E-Learning module has now been running since July 2014 and has been accessed by over 800 GP’s in this time.
+- Our GP E-Learning module has now been running since July 2014 and has been accessed by over 900 GP’s and healthcare professionals in this time.

 - When collating reviews of the module, a large 82.6% rated the course as 4* or higher - with an average of 4.35/5 star rating.

 One GP told us the course was an

 ‘Interesting and useful refresher of a clinical condition rarely seen in general practice, but where early diagnosis can make such a difference’.